Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 The interaction consists of grabbing, dragging and releasing.
 Therefore event listeners for the start, drag and end of the pull-to-refresh gesture are added.

 The drag listener lets the user pull until a certain threshold via listening to `e.clientY || e.changedTouches[0].clientY`{:.js}.
-If the user lifts her finger or releases her mouse button before the threshold the card returns to its initial position.
+If the user lifts their finger or releases their mouse button before the threshold the card returns to its initial position.
 If the users pulls further than the threshold the card gets bend.

-This continues to a second threshold which starts rest of the animation.
+This continues to a second threshold which starts the rest of the animation.
 While the animation is playing all event listeners are removed, so no unforeseen things can happen.

 ## Bending the card